haydeeartaza/RareCNVsAnalysis/README.md

 ```
 $ cd qc-cnv
 ```
 - Modify config.json file [(in qc-pipeline/snakefiles/config.json)](qc-cnv/qc-pipeline/snakefiles/config.json)  including the genotyping files path (report file and intensity signal file) and specifying the ouput directory.
-In this example directory `Results` will contains all files generted in this pipeline and `path_to` refers to the directory containing requeried files for the pipeline execution.
+In this example directory `data` should contain the SNP-array files, directory `QCResults` will contain all files generted in this pipeline and `RareCNVsAnalysis` refers to the directory containing the pipeline project.
 ``` json
 {
     "final_report_file": "/data/GSA-24-v3-0-a1-demo-data-12_FinalReport.txt",